Pin It!

 Homemade sugar cookies arranged on a dessert plate on top of a white piece of cloth

-These cookies are made with a simple lineup of kitchen staples, including a secret ingredient to keep them extra soft and chewy!
+These chocolate sugar cookies are made with a simple lineup of kitchen staples, including a secret ingredient to keep them extra soft and chewy!

-• Cream of Tartar: Secret’s out!
-I encourage you not to omit this – it’s what makes the cookies so wonderfully soft.
+• Cream of Tartar – Secret’s out!
+I encourage you to not leave it out – the cream of tartar is what makes these cookies so wonderfully soft.

 A close-up shot of a chocolate sugar cookie coated in granulated sugar